Planning a destination wedding often means making decisions without being physically present.

 -

-There are not external suppliers involved
+There are not that many external suppliers involved

 For most destination weddings, there are enough moving parts that professional coordination becomes a game changer.